Anadarko, Tronox trial halted for settlement talks

 | NEW YORK

-NEW YORK The trial between oil and gas producer Anadarko Petroleum (APC.N) and paint materials company Tronox Inc (TROX.N) has been adjourned for one week so the two companies can try to hammer out a settlement of their $25 billion dispute, according to a court filing.
+NEW YORK The trial between oil and gas producer Anadarko Petroleum (APC.N) and paint materials company Tronox Inc (TROX.N) has been adjourned for one week so the two companies can try to hammer out a settlement of their $25 billion (16.2 billion pounds) dispute, according to a court filing.

 The news lifted shares of both companies with Anadarko climbing as much as 4.2 percent before easing to close at $68.12, up 2.3 percent.
 Tronox shares rose about 4.1 percent to $109.46.